Sandeep Lamichhane: Early career

 Lamichhane made his List A cricket debut in the 2015–17 ICC World Cricket League Championship on 16 April 2016 against Namibia.
 Prior to his List A debut, he was named in Nepal's under-19 squad for the 2016 Under-19 Cricket World Cup.
-In their second match against Ireland under-19s he took a hat-trick, becoming the fifth bowler to take a hat-trick in under-19 world cup history.
-He was adjudged man of the match with figures of 5/27.
+In their second match against the Ireland under-19 team, he took a hat-trick with his leg-break bowling.
+He was adjudged man of the match for his figures of 5/27.

-He finished the tournament as second highest wicket taker with 14 wickets at an average of 17.07 and strike rate of 21.9.
+He finished the tournament as second highest wicket taker with 14 wickets at an average of 17.07 and a strike rate of 21.9.

-He was recruited by former English-born Hong Kong cricketer Scott McKechnie to play for the Kowloon Cantons franchise in the inaugural edition of the Hong Kong T20 Blitz in 2016.
-Scott was impressed with the youngster's performance during the MCC tour of Nepal in November 2016 where Scott himself was undone by his spin twice in the same match and it prompted Scott McKechnie to scout for Lamichchane for the 2016 Hong Kong Blitz competition.
-Lamichchane ended up picking seven wickets in the three matches against the touring Marleybone Cricket Club.
+He was recruited by former English-born Hong Kong cricketer Scott McKechnie to play for the Kowloon Cantons franchise in the inaugural edition of the Hong Kong T20 Blitz on 2016.
+Scott was impressed with the youngster's performance during the MCC tour of Nepal in November 2016 where Scott himself was undone by his spin twice in the same match and it prompted Scott McKechnie to scout for Lamichhane for the 2016 Hong Kong Blitz competition.
+Lamichhane ended up picking seven wickets in the three matches against the touring Marylebone Cricket Club.

 The Hong Kong T20 Blitz in fact, went onto become a breakout tournament for Lamichhane himself and it ultimately turned out to be meteoric rise for him in his young days as he was discovered for his bowling display and even went onto share dressing room with World Cup winning captain Michael Clarke during the course of the tournament.